ryusei-nyaan/TimeSeriesAnalysis_byJulialang/README.md

 #### surrogate(x,m,tau,itr,c)
 This function is a kind of statistical hypothesis test.
 x is Array, m is the embedding dimension, tau is the time-delay, itr means the iteration of predicting reconstructed vectors, c is the number of surrogate data.
-Surrogate datum iare generated from original data.
-First, we counvert the original data into phase-series data by fourier transform, and randomize its phase, lastly convert it into time-series data.
+Surrogate datum are generated from original data.
+First, we counvert the original data into phase-series data by fourier transform, and randomize its phase, lastly convert it into the time-series data.
 This function use the value of MaxLyapunov as the nonlinear statistic.
 This function returns t-value, so if the hypothesis is rejected, the original data is thought to be nonlinear time-series.